 This first of its kind tool in the osteoporosis field surveys patients and caregivers about fracture history, risk factors, treatment plans, symptoms, and lifestyle changes, to name a few.
 This patient-reported information is collected anonymously, combined and analyzed by NOF to map the patient journey.
 This map will help NOF and the broader bone health community understand what patients need and want most.

 “We are excited to launch a valuable tool that enables people with osteoporosis to tell their story, said Elizabeth Thompson, CEO of the National Osteoporosis Foundation.
 “This tool has been missing from the field of bone health for far too long and we are delighted to provide it to hear and learn directly from patients and caregivers.”

-Click here to access Healthy Bones for Life™ Patient Registry.
+Click here to access Healthy Bones, Build them for Life™ Patient Registry.

 Understanding the osteoporosis patient journey is vital to raising the awareness of patients, physicians, researchers, regulators, payers, and others about the seriousness of the disease.
 The data collected, and the forthcoming trends outlined by this data, will be shared with the osteoporosis community, including those who participate in the registry surveys.
 Insights from the data may also be shared with healthcare professionals and NOF partners.
 This data and patient insight will lead to better care and research about the disease and help improve the bone health of future generations.

 Contact: Devon Downeysmith

 Established in 1984, the National Osteoporosis Foundation, a leading community-focused health organization, is dedicated to the prevention of osteoporosis and broken bones, the promotion of strong bones for life and the reduction of human suffering through programs of awareness, education, advocacy, and research.
 For more information on the National Osteoporosis Foundation, visit www.nof.org.